ardriveapp/ardrive-bats-docker/README.md

 We *strongly* suggest to load recommended VSCode extensions for this to work with BATS

 jq, GNU parallels are included.
-Vim is the default text editor.v
+Vim is the default text editor.
 ## Build & Run

 ### Build